-January 2015
+January 2016

-The last Congress passed a 2 year budget agreement with program reductions for most federal agencies and increased the Federal borrowing limit to \$17.2 Trillion to finance the national debt until 2015.
-We supported those actions, but unfortunately they did not resolve the growing national debt, by providing either an effective long term Congressional budget control process or increased revenue.
-The Budget agreement, and subsequent legislation without adequate payfor provisions, has actually increased the long term debt projections.
-It is time for the new Congress to focus on realistic long term solutions for our fiscal problems.
+At the end of the First Session Congress passed significant extensions of tax reduction incentives, a reauthorization of the transportation construction trust fund, increased FY2016 agency appropriations, and also increased the Federal borrowing limit.
+We supported those actions, but they did not resolve the growing national debt, by providing either off-setting revenue, or a more effective long term Congressional budget control process.
+The last budget agreement, and subsequent legislation without adequate pay-for provisions, has actually increased long-term debt projections.
+It is time for the Congress to focus on realistic long term solutions for our fiscal problems.
 These recommendations suggest a broad-based strategy for Congress to re-invent an efficient and stable federal fiscal process and re-build a sustainable American economy.